MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/file-search.md

 ## Create a project client

-Create a client object, which will contain the a connection string for connecting to your AI project and other resource.
+Create a client object, which will contain the connection string for connecting to your AI project and other resource.

 # [Python](#tab/python)